 What age child will use the footrest?
 We’ve seen kids as young as 2 use footrests, but we’ve found that kids don’t typically begin to stand up and do tricks on the footrest until they’re closer to age 4.

 With only a handful of 14″ balance bikes on the market, the woom 1 Plus is our favorite 14″ balance bike for timid riders, but with its removable limiter and footrest, it can really shine with any type of rider.
-Much smaller than the larger Stampede Charger 16 as well as the Scoot XL, the Plus does not provide as much room for growth but also doesn’t overpower beginning riders with a bike that’s too big.
+Much smaller than the Scoot XL, the Plus does not provide as much room for growth but also doesn’t overpower beginning riders with a bike that’s too big.

 woom 1 Plus vs. Scoot XL

-Another benefit of the Plus is woom’s Upcycle paid membership program (a one-time $59 fee) that allows you to trade in any woom for 40% off a new larger size when your child outgrows it.
-To qualify for the Upcycle program, the bike must be purchased directly from woom and the Upcycle membership must be purchased within 2 years of buying a woom.
+Another benefit of the woom 1 Plus is woom’s Upcycle paid membership program (a one-time $59 fee).
+This program allows you to trade in any woom for 40% off your original purchase price applied towards a new larger size when your child outgrows it.

 WOOM 1 Plus Comparison